Robin Ventura: Retirement

-Ventura’s first year of eligibility for the Baseball Hall of Fame was in 2010, when he received just 1.3% of the votes, failing to reach the 5.0% threshold to stay on the ballot.
+Ventura's first year of eligibility for the Baseball Hall of Fame was in 2010, when he received just 1.3% of the votes, failing to reach the 5.0% threshold to stay on the ballot.
 His next opportunity for Hall of Fame consideration will be in 2023 by the Expansion Era Committee.

-In January 2020, Ventura returned to Oklahoma State to complete his degree and serves as a student assistant coach for the baseball team.
+He was inducted into the Oklahoma Sports Hall of Fame in 2018.
+In January 2020, Ventura returned to Oklahoma State to complete his degree and serve as a student assistant coach for the baseball team.
+He earned his bachelor's degree in 2022.
+Ventura remained on staff with the Cowboys as a volunteer assistant for the 2023 season.